mnieber/donate-tk/doc/django-app.rst

 - DONATETK_STRIPE_TEST_SECRET_KEY: The secret stripe key used in test mode
 - DONATETK_STRIPE_LIVE_PUBLIC_KEY: The public stripe key used in live mode
 - DONATETK_STRIPE_LIVE_SECRET_KEY: The secret stripe key used in live mode
-- DONATETK_STRIPE_ENDPOINT_SECRET: The stripe endpoint secret used in the StripeWebhookView example
 - DONATETK_STRIPE_LIVE_MODE: the flag that determines if live mode or test mode is used

 Optional Django settings